Medical Imaging program

 The Yael exam is a Hebrew knowledge exam, that is required of all University applicants who completed their Bagrut and Psychometry exams in a language other than Hebrew.
 Most of the examinees are from the Arab society, foreign students, and those who made Aliyah.
 The range of scores is the same as the English Psychometry exam and the Amiram exam – a score of 150 or above.

-For applicants who received a Yael exam score in the range of 84-104, the University will offer concentrated summer courses with the goal to improve students’ Hebrew level.
-At the end of the course, students will be required to take the Yael exams and meet the required score of 105 and above.
+For applicants who received a Yael exam score between 84 and 120, the University will offer concentrated summer courses to improve students’ Hebrew level.
+At the end of the course, students will be required to take the Yael exam and meet the required score of 120 and above.

 Employment Opportunities: